sonic-otn/sonic-buildimage/README.md

     # Build SONiC-OTN VS image
     BUILD_MULTIASIC_KVM=y make target/sonic-vs.img.gz

-    # RUN the virtual image
+## RUN the virtual image
-    Please refer to the `SONiC-OTN-VM.md` file to run it on virtual machine
+Please refer to the [SONiC-OTN-VM.md](./SONiC-OTN-VM.md) file to run it on a virtual machine

 ## Usage for ARM Architecture
 To build Arm32 bit for (ARMHF) plaform